 What Are the Different Types of Web Traffic?

-Traffic sources are specific platforms like Google, Bing, Facebook, etc. Tracking source traffic can help you see which platforms generate the most traffic and help you allocate your marketing budget accordingly.
+A source is a specific platform like Google, Bing, ChatGPT, etc. Tracking source traffic can help you see which platforms generate the most traffic and help you allocate your marketing budget accordingly.

 Traffic Channel Groups, Defined